domodwyer/vivaldi/README.md

 ## vivaldi

-An implementation of the [Vivaldi algorithm] for efficient RTT latency estimations using an n-dimensional Euclidean model.
+An implementation of the [Vivaldi algorithm] for efficient network latency estimations using an n-dimensional Euclidean model.

 <br />